 A clade is a broad definition for a group of humans sharing the same distinctive innate traits or evolutionary vector.
 This is not to be mixed with the human culture as a whole.
 There are countless cultural groups under the umbrella definition of Human Culture.

 Baseline humans are either unmodified or only slightly altered humans.
-They form the largest population in the Human Culture and typically resemble their earth-born ancestors.
+They form the largest population of the humankind and typically resemble their earth-born ancestors.
 There are exceptions, of course.
-Some baseliners can have minor adaptations or enhancements.
 It is not uncommon for the wealthy to undergo basic genetic sanitation or for the early colonist populations to have undergone more radical adaptive genetic redesigns resulting in exotic physical features like blue skin, ridges on the forehead or elongated limbs.
 Some baseline humans can have minor genetic modifications, but they are mostly cosmetic changes or slight adaptations, like ultraviolet resilience or ability to breath in an unusual atmosphere.

 Of all the clades, the genics are the most easily distinguishable from baseliners.
 Genics are usually descended from various transhuman cultures or human-animal hybrids created as slave labor or military purposes.
 In addition to hybridization, the genics also exhibit some other exotic genetic adaptations.

 The usual physical traits for genics are different animal features, a radically changed physique, additional body parts like tails or wings, or entirely new genetically engineered organs and adaptations, such as a limited resistance to the vacuum of space.

 Genics are especially common among original colonists populations on hostile worlds and within nomad clans.

 The oberonian population originates from the attempts to form a symbiotic relationship between human biology and nano-swarm based AIs.
 The enhanced nervous systems of the oberonians offered the AIs a perfect platform to inhabit.
-In turn, the AIs provided the oberonians with enhanced mental capacity and the ability to directly interface with other oberonian, networked computers, and devices without any hardware.
+In turn, the AIs provided the oberonians with enhanced mental capacity and the ability to directly interface with other oberonians, networked computers, and devices without any hardware.
 Many oberonian populations are also biologically attuned to neural uploads and cybernetic implants.